gstreetmedia/Titanium-Mobile-TweenLite/ReadMe.md

 Alloy.Globals.Tweenlite.to(yourView, timeInSeconds, { param1:value1, param2:value2, onComplete:someFunction, onCompleteParams:[someArray], ease:SomeEaseFunction(optiona)});

-So to animate an item to left 100, in 1/2 a second.
+To animate an item to left: 100, in 1/2 a second.

 Alloy.Globals.Tweenlite.to(yourView, .5, { left: 100 });

+Same thing, but call some function when finished

+Alloy.Globals.Tweenlite.to(yourView, .5, { left: 100, onComplete:animComplete });

+function animComplete() {
+ alert("Animation Finished!");
+}

+Full documentation for TweenLite can be found @ http://www.greensock.com/tweenlite/

 Please make sure to read the GreenSock license @ http://www.greensock.com/licensing/ to make sure you are using the library under the correct License.